BGRicker/elixir-udemy/notes.md

   - cool = [1, 2, 3, 4]
   - [first, second | \_tail] = cool
   - [first, second] #=> 1, 2

+Tuples should be used whenever you want to explain that different values have different meanings rather than just sharing a list